tryffel/eventsourcing/README.md

 ```

 #### Race

+Compared to a group the race is a one shot operation.
+Instead of fetching events continuiosly it's used to iterate all existing events and then stop.

 The `Race()` method starts a set of projections and run them to the end of there event streams.